 |---|---|

-The biggest gap: unincorporated sole proprietors without employees cannot use a PHSP.
-Some providers have marketed PHSPs to this group despite it being non-compliant.
-CRA has issued a specific buyer-beware warning about this.
+The biggest gap: unincorporated sole proprietors without arm's-length employees cannot use an HSA-style PHSP reimbursement plan.
+The CRA has issued a buyer-beware warning about that exact situation.

-For detailed rules by business type, see HSAs for sole proprietors, sole proprietors with employees, and incorporated professionals.
+For detailed rules by business type, see our guide to HSAs for sole proprietors, our separate article on when sole proprietors have employees, and our guide for incorporated professionals.

 How is a PHSP taxed?

 The tax treatment is what makes PHSPs valuable.
-Here is exactly how it works for each party.
+Here is the basic picture.

 For the business: